spice-h2020/VISIR/README.md

 ## How to add more testing files
 There is a format guide for new testing files [here](https://github.com/MarcoExpPer/SPICE-visualization-ReactPort/blob/main/public/data/dataFormatGuide.txt).

-To add testing files using Localfile options, Node.js instalation is required.
+To add testing files using LocalFile file source options, Node.js instalation is required.

-- Localfiles: Move any new file to ./public/data/ directory and update the dataList.json file with its perspective details.
-The new file and the perspective details must follow the format that all others perspectives are following.
-Make sure the name of the new file is the same as its perspective ID.
-Now the app should be able to see that file after refreshing the browser and selecting local app files as the file source.
+- Localfiles: Move any new file to ./public/data/ directory.
+The new file must follow the required format.
+The id of the perspective will be equal to the name of its file.
+Now u can write the ID of the file in the URL in one of the url parameters, "perspective1" or "perspective2" to load that one.

 - API (WIP): Currently theres no way to upload new files or perspectives to the API.
 _______________________